-The International Trade Commission ruled against Motorola previously on a number of their Android devices, which included smartphones and tablet, after a case between Microsoft and Motorola, who is now owned by Google.
+The International Trade Commission (ITC) previously ruled against Motorola on a number of their Android devices, which included smartphones and tablets, following a case between Microsoft and Motorola, now owned by Google.
+This ruling has significant implications for Motorola’s operations in the United States.

-The import ban on these various devices comes into force in the US today, although Motorola has not revealed exactly what they have planned, it is possible that they could get around the Exchange Active Sync patent, which the ban is for.
+The import ban on these various devices comes into force in the US today.
+Although Motorola has not revealed exactly what they have planned, it is possible that they could get around the Exchange Active Sync patent, which the ban is for.
+This patent is crucial for synchronizing emails, calendars, and contacts, and its infringement has led to the current import restrictions.

 In view of the ITC exclusion order which becomes effective Wednesday with respect to the single ActiveSync patent upheld in Microsoft’s ITC-744 proceeding, Motorola has taken proactive measures to ensure that our industry leading smartphones remain available to consumers in the US,” Motorola said.
 “We respect the value of intellectual property and expect other companies to do the same.